-When Angela Stephens’ fifth grader son Drake tested at a high level for ADHD in 2010, she ached for him.
+When Angela Stephens’ fifth-grade son Drake tested at a high level for ADHD in 2010, she ached for him.
 The diagnosis provided a small sense of relief for the former single mom who also ran her own executive candidate search business—now there was an explanation for why he constantly forgot his lunch at home, forgot to turn in homework, and was easily distracted.
-But, it was just the start of their journey, as she tried to find resources to support him.
+But it was just the start of their journey as she tried to find resources to support him.

-“As a mother, it broke my heart, and I wanted to figure out how to help him,” Angela remembers about her son who is now 22.
+“As a mother, it broke my heart, and I wanted to figure out how to help him,” Angela says.
 “We had tried everything.
 We tried counseling, biofeedback, everything.
 Medication worked, but it wasn’t enough.”

 Her “lightbulb” moment came when she decided to try and experience life through her son’s eyes.
 She observed Drake as he got ready for school, taking note of the various steps in his morning routine.

 One big challenge Drake was dealing with was forgetting to turn in his homework.
 Angela looked in his backpack and noticed that, while the assignment was done and ready to turn in, he couldn’t find it in the moment because his folders were all the same color.

 Angela started creating color-coded files for her son—red files for art, yellow for history, and green for math.
 Her system worked, and it was a turning point for Drake.
 With additional help from medication, tutors, and counselors, he went from being a D-student to an A-student within a few months.
 Angela then started to think up and design new products to help him become even more successful in daily life.

 Things came full circle when Angela herself was diagnosed with ADHD at the age of 45, scoring just as high as her son had back when he was tested.
 She had sought help because she was having memory issues and missing deadlines.